Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Another 5-star option is The Green Park Diyarbakir, which provides stylish accommodations with a range of amenities, including a fitness center, a spa, and multiple dining options.
 This hotel is conveniently located near major city attractions.

-For 4-star accommodations, Novotel Diyarbakir offers modern rooms, a fitness center, an outdoor pool, and a restaurant, making it a great choice for travelers looking for quality service and convenience.
+Novotel Diyarbakir offers modern rooms, a fitness center, a seasonal pool (indoor in some locations), and a restaurant, making it a solid choice for travelers seeking familiar-brand convenience.

 Discover non-touristy places in Turkey perfect for Instagram with this cityscape view framed by an arch, featuring a Diyarbakir under a colorful sunset sky.